Martha P. Haynes

 Goldwin Smith Professor of Astronomy

-In Feb 2005, we began the Arecibo Legacy Fast ALFA Survey
+From 2005 until 2012, we undertook the Arecibo Legacy Fast ALFA Survey

-to search for gas-bearing galaxies over 7000 square degrees of sky.
+to conduct the first robust census of gas-bearing galaxies over 7000 square degrees of sky.

 Undergraduate ALFALFA team.